 The Tysons Corner, Newport News, and Arlington campuses of Everest College accept international students.
-The College is approved by the Department of Homeland Security to issue I-20 Forms (certificate of eligibility) to accepted students who meet all Admissions and Financing criteria for their Associate of Science degree programs.
-Prospective international students must, therefore, be in possession of a visa that allows them to legally attend school.
-English language services (including instruction) are not available.
-Visa services are not available at Everest College.

-When foreign students apply for admission, official transcripts of completed secondary and applicable post-secondary credits are required with notarized translation.
-These transcripts must include specific dates of school attendance, courses taken during each year of attendance, and grades received for each course.
-Satisfactory evidence of successful mastery and command of the English language is required for all foreign students enrolling in any program by the following.
+The Arlington and Tysons Corners locations of the College is approved by the Department of Homeland Security to issue I-20 Form.
+International students must meet the same programmatic entrance requirements as domestic students for approved Department of Homeland Security educational programs.
+When students apply to Everest Institute from outside the United States, they must, in addition to submitting a School Application, submit the following material before an I-20 form can be issued.
+A Form I-20 (Immigration Certificate of Acceptance) will be sent to the applicant upon acceptance, receipt of evidence of financial support, and payment of appropriate tuition deposits and/or fees.

+Requirements for Admission to Undergraduate Programs as an International Student
-1. Evidence of English Proficiency - Everest University requires satisfactory evidence of mastery and command of the English language from all international students whose native language is not English.
-Such evidence may be one of the following:

-- a) TOEFL score of 450 (paper-based) or 133 (computer-based) or 45-46 (Internet-based); - b) Completion of Level 107 from a designated English Language School Center (ELS); - c) Score of 5.0 on the International English Language Testing System exam (IELTS); - d) Score of 60 on Michigan English Language Assessment Battery (MELAB); - e) Graduation from high school in the United States or an official copy of a GED; - f) Graduation from an American high school abroad where curriculum is delivered in English.
+- 1. Evidence of High School diploma or recognized equivalent. - 2.
+Evidence of Financial Support The international student is required by the U.S. Citizenship & Immigration Services to satisfy the local U.S. Consulate that he or she will not need to seek employment while attending school in the United States.
+The student must submit a current bank statement (within the past six months) or government sponsorship letter guaranteeing payment for tuition, fees, books, housing, personal expenses, and, where appropriate, medical expenses.
+If the applicant is not considered financially independent, he or she is required to have a financially independent individual fill out an Affidavit of Support Form.
+This form is included with the international enrollment application and can be obtained at the local immigration office or local consulate. - 3.
+Evidence of English Proficiency Everest University requires satisfactory evidence of mastery and command of the English language from all international students whose native language is not English.
+Such evidence may be one of the following: - a) TOEFL score of 450 (paper-based) or 133 (computer-based) or 45-46 (Internet-based); - b) Completion of Level 107 from a designated English Language School Center (ELS); - c) Score of 5.0 on the International English Language Testing System exam (IELTS); - d) Score of 60 on Michigan English Language Assessment Battery (MELAB); - e) A certificate of completion of Intensive English 4 at Everest University; - f) Graduation from high school in the United States or an official copy of a GED; - g) Graduation from an American high school abroad where curriculum is delivered in English. - h) In addition to the criteria above, all undergraduate applicants are required to successfully complete the CPAt, a standardized, national assessment examination, with a score of 120 (general admission) or higher if required for admission to a specific program.